KevinWMatthews/docker-cmake/README.md

   * gcc-cmake:8-3.13.1-20181209

 These images are built [from tags](https://github.com/KevinWMatthews/gcc-cmake/tags) in the source repo and are stable.

 Here is a complete list of [Docker tags](https://hub.docker.com/r/kevinwmatthews/gcc-cmake/tags/).

 ### Build In Container

-For rapid development, bind mount your source code build directories to the
+For rapid development, bind mount your source and build directories to the
 container:

 ```bash